komyg/rm-shop-v2/tutorial.md

 }
 ```

 Here we are initializing the `ShoppingCart` objet with default values.
 Also note that we using an ID pattern of `[Typename]:[ID]` encoded in base 64.
-You can use this or any other parttern you like for the ID's as long as they are always unique.
+You can use this or any other pattern you like for the ID's as long as they are always unique.

-Also note that it if we chose not to initialize the `ShoppingCart` object, it would be better to set it as `null` instead of leaving it as `undefied`.
+Also note that it if we chose not to initialize the `ShoppingCart` object, it would be better to set it as `null` instead of leaving it as `undefined`.
 This is to avoid errors when running the `readQuery` function on the Apollo's `InMemoryCache`.
 If the object we are querying is `undefined`, then the `readQuery` will throw an error, but if it is `null`, then it will return `null` without throwing an exception.

 Initializing the `ShoppingCart` to `null` would look like this: